AviPama/Metasploit/README.md

-In this assignment, two metaspolit attacks were designed and executed.
+In this assignment, two metasploit attacks were designed and executed.